top of page

 with Angelo Moretti and Lorren Mernier.

 Abstract.
-This study investigates the association between SMEs’ green strategies and financial performance.
-We examine over 30,000 firms across 32 countries and conduct statistical matching using information from the Flash Eurobarometer surveys alongside Orbis Europe to address SMEs’ sustainability data scarcity.
-Notably, prior financial success enhances the probability of SMEs adopting external green strategies, but it does not influence their internal green strategies.
-The relationship between green strategies and subsequent financial performance varies based on industry, firm characteristics, environmental performance by country, and political orientation.
-This nuanced analysis sheds light on the intricate connections between SMEs’ green initiatives and their financial outcomes.
+This study investigates the association between SMEs' green strategies and financial performance.
+We examine over 30,000 firms across 32 countries and conduct statistical matching using information from the Flash Eurobarometer surveys alongside Orbis Europe to address SMEs' sustainability data scarcity.
+After addressing endogeneity concerns and sample selection bias, we find that offering green products or services and having green employees lead to superior financial performance as measured by the firm's return on asset.
+While undertaking resource-efficient actions at best do not impact financial performance.

 Work in Progress